SofaPirate/Plaquette/docs/getting_started.rst

 .. important::

-  Notice the use of the **capitalized first letter** in the above call.
-This tells Plaquette that we are accessing a *parameter slot* rather than reading or setting a value directly.
+  Notice the use of the **capitalized first letter** in the above call: ``myWave.Frequency()``.
+  This tells Plaquette that we are flowing a value to a *parameter slot* rather than directly reading or setting a parameter.

   In Plaquette, most functions are written in lowercase (such as ``frequency()``) and are used to **read or set a value directly**.
 Functions starting with a capital letter (such as